 3–4 weeks before the frost is in the ground.
 They need the cold season to start their biological clock.
 Hence in general spring flowering bulbs will grow in climate zones 4-8.

 Well-known autumn flowering bulbs are Autumn Crocuses and Colchicums.
 Autumn flowering bulbs are planted in summer.
-They will add some colour to your garden when it is most needed.
+They will add some color to your garden when it is most needed.

 When to order and plant